PatrickAmbrosso/Notebook/docs/Notes/Programming-Languages/Python/index.md

 **Flow statements** are used to control the flow of code execution based on a logical test.
 If the test case passes, a specific block of code is executed, and if it fails, another action can be triggered.
 Loops are used to iterate over a condition multiple times, based on a condition.
 These form the foundation of repeatability and consistency when performing operations with code, as the same code is iterated over multiple times.

-::: info
-> [!abstract] Pass, Break and Continue
+::: info Pass, Break and Continue
-> The `pass` statement can be used to skip a block from getting executed.
+- The `pass` statement can be used to skip a block from getting executed.
 This is done as conditional blocks cannot be empty (without any code).
->
-> The `break` keyword can be used to exit a block of code prematurely without evaluating it.
+- The `break` keyword can be used to exit a block of code prematurely without evaluating it.
 It can be used to exit out of the loop.
->
-> The `continue` keyword can be used to skip to the next iteration of the loop while ending the current iteration.
+- The `continue` keyword can be used to skip to the next iteration of the loop while ending the current iteration.
 :::

-::: warning
-> [!caution] Premature exits and else blocks
+::: warning Premature exits and else blocks
-> When a loop is exited using a `break` statement, the else block will not be executed.
+When a loop is exited using a `break` statement, the else block will not be executed.
 :::

 #### If-elif-else Flow Control Statement